lolpre/PokerBot/README.md

 1. You may set the username of the bot to anything, preferebly Poker Bot.

 ### 2: Collect Bot Token
+1. Go to the Discord [Developer Portal](https://discord.com/developers/applications)
+1. Go to the section labeled "Bot".
+1. Under Token, click on "Copy" and paste it into the source code.
+For Poker Bot, the token should be pasted in the pokerbot.py file, line 15: TOKEN = os.getenv("TOKEN").
+Replace the TOKEN that is in quotes with the token you have copied.

 ### 3: Invite the bot
 1. Click on the Application you have created.